mapbox/togeojson/README.md

 ### `toGeoJSON.tcx(doc)`

 Convert a TCX document to GeoJSON.
 The first argument, `doc`, must be a TCX document as an XML DOM - not as a string.

+### `toGeoJSON.tcxGen(doc)`

+Convert a TCX document to GeoJSON incrementally, returning a [Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) that yields output feature by feature.
+The first argument, `doc`, must be a TCX document as an XML DOM - not as a string.

 ## Property conversions